 If you want to start eating more healthy food, it’s better to have some sort of plan.
-Completely changing eating habits isn’t something that is easily done overnight.
+Completely changing eating habits isn’t something you can easily do overnight.
 When people try to switch to a completely different diet, they often give up after a few weeks.
 A better way to go about it is to assess what is wrong with your current diet and then plan how you can introduce more healthy food week by week.

 Start by looking at what you’re eating